 As the rates are not greatly different from from those of England and Northern Ireland, Cyclescheme has opted not to introduce complexity into our calculators.
 Instead, we've simply opted to acknowledge the fact that the forecasts that our calculators will generate will be slightly less accurate for Scottish taxpayers.

-At the time of writing the Welsh Rate of Tax was the same as it's English and Northern Irish equivalents.
+At the time of writing the Welsh Rate of Tax was the same as it's English and Northern Irish equivalents (2022-2023).

-However, it is understood that Wales is likely to have a more variable tax rate at some point in the future.
+However, it is understood that Wales may have a more variable tax rate at some point in the future.
+The reason being that each year, the Welsh Government decides the Welsh rates of income tax which are added to the reduced UK rates; choosing to vary these rates, or keep them the same as those paid by English and Northern Irish taxpayers.
 You can read more on this here.